13 Oct The 15 best cafés to work in Madrid

-We are aware that there is an implicit formality in meeting on platforms such as Zoom.
-Conversely, there is a sense of air of informality when we meet in a bar or café.
-Experts say that these environments can benefit teams, both for exchanging ideas and for WORK TEAMSWe are aware that there is an implicit formality to meeting on platforms such as Zoom, in contrast, there is a perceived sense of formality when we meet in a bar or café.
+We are aware that there is an implicit formality when meeting on platforms such as Zoom.
+In contrast, there is an air of informality when we meet in a bar or café.
+Experts say that these environments can benefit teams, both for exchanging ideas and for building professional relationships, taking advantage of the help of visual and sound stimuli.

-A word of warning: not all public spaces are suitable for a day's work.
-The difference between a café and a bar is in the level of ambient noise..
-Many bars have background music or TV sports, which do not promote small group conversation, so the sound threshold is raised above what we believe to be beneficial.
+A word of caution: not all public spaces are suitable for a day's work.
+The difference between a café and a bar is in the ambient noise level.
+Many bars have background music or TV sports, which do not promote small group conversation, so the sound threshold is raised above what we think is beneficial.